malone5/survivordash/README.md

 # DevLog: I think I need to tighten the scope.
 Small inconsistencies in trudorktimes.com is
 # causing a headache.
 Instead of powering through.
 We sould reel it back to maek it more digestible.

+# DevNotes: Find a way to to break down and indivisual challenge

+# DevLog: Lets start by only caring about challenge wins and voting blocks.
+# Look at is you win challenges, how many people participated, and what side of the vote were you on.